gipplab/AnnoMathTeX/README.md

 # \>>AnnoMathTeX<<
-AnnoMathTeX is a standalone LaTeX text and formula annotation recommendation tool for STEM documents.
+AnnoMathTeX is a standalone LaTeX text and formula annotation recommendation tool for STEM documents, implemented in python and django.
 It allows users to annotate identifiers contained in mathematical formulae, as well as the entire formula contained in a document with their corresponding concept from a list of suggested recommendations.

 <!---The recommendations are extracted from a number of different sources.